anebz/cloud/Accreditations/aws_developer_associate.md

   - ALB request tracing: tracks HTTP requests.
 The LB adds a header with a trace identifier to each request it receives.
   - If the target groups have no registered targets, the error shown is HTTP 503.
   - THe ALB only sees the LB IP address, not the user's public IP.
 But it can obtain this by X-Forwarded-For header.
   - Sticky sessions route requests to the same target in a target group.
 The clients must support cookies.
 Stickiness restricts app elasticity, it's not so scalable.
+And it's not fault-tolerant, sticky sessions are stored in an EC2 instance.
+If the instance fails, the LB will create another instance but the session information will be lost
   - If the app has no cookie management, let the LB generate a cookie for a specified duration
 * **NLB**, network load balancer: routes network packets, balance TCP traffic where extreme performance is required, handle millions of requests per second.
 Allows TCP passthrough.
 Cannot handle path based routing.
 They can capture the user's source IP address and source port without using X-Forwarded-For
 * Classic LB: load balance HTTP/HTTPS apps and user layer7 specific features, and also use strict layer4 load balancing for apps that rely purely on TCP protocol.
 If it returns 504, it means the gateway has timed out.
 The app might be failing in the web server or db server.